bhelx/smol/v0/README.md

-# v1
+# v0

-v1 is meant to be the first working implementation with a turing complete ISA.
-The stack, return stack, memory, and code are still kept in separate javascript arrays.
-We will unify the memory in v2.
+v0 is meant to be the simplest instructions needed to add 2 numbers and print.
+The stack, return stack, memory, and code are all kept in separate javascript arrays.
+This gives you nice methods like pop() and push() and makes the logic very clear.
+We will eventually get to unifying the memory in v2.

 I'd recommend going to the end of [vm.js](vm.js) and writing some programs by hand before you try the assembler.